Find Your Perfect School

 Villanova University has a Bachelor of Interdisciplinary Studies available fully online through its College of Professional Studies.
-One of the available concentrations is Leadership, with a curriculum that focuses on managing and leading through strategic communication.
+One of the available concentrations is in Leadership, with a curriculum that focuses on managing and leading through strategic communication.
 Classes relevant to communications include:

 - Theories of Organizational Communication

 Outside of major requirements, students complete 15 courses in the Bachelor of Interdisciplinary Studies Core Curriculum and choose 15 elective courses.
 All students in the program must also complete a Leadership Capstone Course.

 The Bachelor of Interdisciplinary Studies is offered on campus as well as online, or students can opt for a hybrid program.
 In the hybrid program, some classes are taken remotely while there are completed in person.

 There’s also the option to complete an accelerated Bachelor/Master degree, earning a Bachelor of Interdisciplinary Studies with a concentration in Leadership and a Master of Science in either Human Resource Development or Software Engineering.

 Villanova University is one of the world’s greenest universities.
 Since 2013, the school has reduced its carbon footprint by 3%, has a full-time Recycling Coordinator and Sustainability Manager, and has established a Sustainable Leadership Council.
 They have over a dozen rain gardens on campus and numerous other green infrastructure systems, such as the 530 SF greenroof above the CEER Holy Grounds Café.